What is a Will?

 The rules of intestacy also do not make any provision for unmarried partners or partners who are not registered in a civil partnership.
 Your estate will be distributed to your next of kin leaving your partner not provided for.
 This could leave your partner in financial difficulty and in some cases homeless.

 It is also important to note that if you marry after your Will has been written that your Will becomes void.
 If you are separated you may want to change your Will to reflect the change in circumstance.
 For example, if you have a new partner you may want to leave your assets to them rather than your ex-partner or if your ex-partner is living with someone else who you would not like to benefit from your estate.

 If you have children you will need to make provision for them, most importantly making arrangements for their care if both parents were to die.
 This could also mean setting up trusts to protect for your children’s future.

 It is also possible to reduce your exposure to Inheritance tax in a well-planned and correctly executed will.
-This in turn could save your loved ones time and hassle, as well as protecting them financially.
+This in turn could save your loved one’s time and hassle, as well as protecting them financially.
 Having a will can in some cases reduce the chance of being asked for probate and therefore in turn save your beneficiaries some of their inheritance.
 Even if you do require probate having a will can make the process significantly simpler and quicker again saving you money on solicitor’s fees.